 Iligan City’s food options has entirely ballooned with food establishments sprouting and making a name for themselves for serving delectable food choices for Iliganons, and tourists alike.
 Homegrown food choices are grown or developed in a local area, and without a doubt Iligan City has a handful of food, and food establishments worth mentioning.
 Who would have known that a city known for its waterfalls can bring so much more in the food scene and not just for its outdoors.

-I frequent some of these food establishments often – too often than I should, and too unhealthy for both my body, and my pockets.
+I frequent some of these food establishments often – too often than I should, and too unhealthy for both my body, and my pocket.
 BUT the food is worth every calories gained and money spent.
 I must admit that there should be more to this list but for now here is a local guide eating out and what to order from the best homegrown food establishments that every Iliganon must try!

 One of the popular chicken house food chain in the country originated in Iligan City.
 At the time when the food choices in Iligan City was bleak, Sunburst opened and became the go-to chicken house/restaurant for every Iliganon family to celebrate any occasion or just to celebrate good food over good company.
 Sunburst is the most successful homegrown restaurant that originated in Iligan City and is now known nationwide with its various branches all over the Philippines.
 Sad to say that the first Sunburst store in the country (found in Iligan) has closed for good.
 But ask any Iliganon based elsewhere, dining at any Sunburst chicken house anywhere in the Philippines still brings back memories of early years.